family

 As his mother stepped into the royal spotlight in the early 2000s, the press dubbed her young son "Little Marius".
 The nickname stuck.

-He's facing a string of serious charges, including rape, sexual assault, and bodily harm following a months-long investigation.
+He's facing a string of serious charges — 38 counts — including rape, sexual assault, and bodily harm following a months-long investigation.
+He has denied most of the charges.

 Police say the case involves a "double-digit" number of alleged victims.

-Speaking on Friday, Oslo Police Attorney Andreas Kruszewski said the case was based on text messages, witness statements and evidence gathered through police searches.
+Speaking in June 2025, Oslo Police Attorney Andreas Kruszewski said the case was based on text messages, witness statements and evidence gathered through police searches.

 Crown Princess Mette-Marit of Norway, Princess Ingrid Alexandra of Norway, Prince Sverre Magnus of Norway, Crown Prince Haakon of Norway and Marius Borg Hoiby in 2015.
 Crown Princess Mette-Marit of Norway, Princess Ingrid Alexandra of Norway, Prince Sverre Magnus of Norway, Crown Prince Haakon of Norway and Marius Borg Hoiby in 2015.
 Image: Getty.